North Lebanon Gay Travel

 Interestingly, Lebanon doesn’t have any laws that explicitly prohibit or permit homosexuality or homosexual activity.
 This has not prevented prosecution of the Lebanon gay community, done via interpretation of other laws in place.

-In 2017, a Lebanese judge actually questioned these interpretations, stating that the gay people in Lebanon “right to human and intimate relationships.”
+In 2017, a Lebanese judge actually questioned these interpretations, stating that gay people in Lebanon have the “right to human and intimate relationships.”

 A year later, a Lebanese court ruled that homosexual activity is not illegal, which moves the country one step closer to the official legalization of same-sex sexual activity.